Home Page / Adult Health / Adult Hormonal Acne

 • Spironolactone - This medication is especially used for blocking the action of body's hormones on the oil glands present on the skin.
 This type of medication is helpful for women whose acne worsen during the time of menstruation.

-Read more about adult acne treatment
+Read more about natural treatment of adult acne

 comments powered by Disqus